pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 2. If you downloaded the zip, upload the save-as-pdf-pdfcrowd folder into wp-content/plugins folder.
 3. Activate the plugin.

-== Pdfcrowd License ==
+== Licensing ==

-The plugin does not require any registrations.
-It is fully functional, the free version just adds a watermark over the content.
+The plugin runs in the demo by default.
+It is fully functional but adds a watermark over the content.

-A valid Pdfcrowd [API license](https://pdfcrowd.com/user/account/api2-license/?ref=wordpress) removes the demo watermark.
-To enable the API license on the plugin, just enter your Pdfcrowd username and the API key in plugin settings on the Basics tab.
+You can purchase a Pdfcrowd [API license](https://pdfcrowd.com/user/account/api2-license/?ref=wordpress) to remove the demo watermark.
+To activate the license, enter your Pdfcrowd username and your API key in the plugin settings on the Basics tab.

-A single Pdfcrowd [API license](https://pdfcrowd.com/user/account/api2-license/?ref=wordpress) can be used for both our plugins on multiple WordPress websites.
-Moreover, the API license enables you to use Pdfcrowd [conversion API](https://pdfcrowd.com/doc/api/) directly.
+A single Pdfcrowd API license can be used for both our plugins on multiple WordPress websites.
+Moreover, the API license enables you to use the [Pdfcrowd conversion API](https://pdfcrowd.com/doc/api/) directly.

 == Frequently Asked Questions ==